pageshu/pageshu.github.io/Readme.md

 ## Why this mini-series?

-The main goal is not to teach you Web technology, but to go through the main steps for building a static website, and learning to use:
+The main goal of this mini-series is not to teach you Web Technology, but to go through the main steps for building a static website, and learning to use, in the meanwhile:
-- git
+- Git (branching, submodule, pull request etc.)
 - Docker
 - Some very useful linux commands (e.g. nohup, scp, etc.)
 - Some very useful tools (e.g. Nginx, live server, etc.)
-- Github actions, CI/CD (Continuous Integration, Continuous Deployment).
+- Github actions, CI/CD (Continuous Integration, Continuous Deployment)

-Those skills are quite versatile and could be very useful when you create your website with other static web framework such as Hexio, Jekyll, or even dynamic web framework.
+Those skills are quite versatile and could be very useful when you create your website with other static web frameworks such as Hexio, Jekyll, or any dynamic web framework, and in other DevOps scenarios.

 ## Code hosting